Country Spotlight: Payroll in South Africa

 Pay frequency is one such aspect that varies across companies.
 The pay frequency of different employees can range from weekly to bi-monthly to monthly cycles.

 If employers are outsourcing their payroll, their payroll provider must have an efficient approach to feed in the required inputs periodically.
-Cloud-based software is usually better equipped in this regard, allowing easier data input and validation processes for the users.
+Cloud-based software is usually better equipped in this regard, allowing easier user data input and validation processes.

 Tax calculation plays a critical role in ensuring accurate payroll processing.
 The South African Revenue Service (SARS), an autonomous organization, acts as the national tax-collecting authority in South Africa.